top of page

 About Us

-Sounds of Sarah Inc. is a registered 501(c)3 nonprofit organization dedicated to providing a variety of prevention, education and public services, that focus on the dangers of illicit fentanyl, counterfeit drugs and addictions.Our mission is to raise awareness to the nationwide opioid epidemic, ensuring the public has access to the necessary information and resources to save lives.
+Sounds of Sarah Inc. is a registered 501(c)3 nonprofit organization dedicated to providing a variety of prevention, education, and public services, that focus on the dangers of illicit fentanyl, counterfeit drugs, and addictions.
+Our mission is to raise awareness of the nationwide opioid epidemic, ensuring the public has access to the necessary information and resources to save lives.

 Our impact is to;

-Advocating for public policy change
+• Advocate for changes in public policy

 Meaning behind the logo…